 In this week's webcast, we invite special guest Kylie Strickland to take us through how to implement a new HR system.
-Kylie has implemented HR software for over 200 clients over the past few years, and will provide some insight into the key things to consider to ensure a successful implementation.
+Kylie has implemented HR software for over 200 clients over the past few years, and will provide some insight into the advantages of having HR software and the key things to consider to ensure a successful implementation.

-An HR system is mainly designed to aid HR departments in managing people, processes, policies and procedures.
-There are two main types of HR systems: HRIS (human resource information system) and HRMS system (human resources management system).
+An HR system is designed to help People Ops teams carry out core HR functions, such as managing people, processes, policies and procedures.
+It falls under the umbrella of workforce management software.
+There are two main types of HR platform: HRIS (human resource information system) and HRMS system (human resources management system).

-There are some key differences between the two.
-An HRMS system includes modules for monitoring and managing qualitative employee information, such as performance, engagement and satisfaction, while a HRIS helps manage people processes, policies, procedures and data.
-Regardless of the type, HR systems are used to help businesses automate and manage human resources processes, and assist with processes like payroll and benefits, recruitment, onboarding, performance, employee engagement and training.
+An HRMS system includes modules for monitoring and managing employee records, such as performance, engagement and satisfaction, while a HRIS assists with the management of human resource data, e.g. HR payroll, time and attendance, benefits administration, job information, contact information etc. Regardless of the type, HR software is used to __help businesses automate human resources processes.

 For the managers:

-Most importantly, for people teams who are the owners of the HR system:
+Most importantly, for HR departments who are the owners of the system:

 And finally, for the C-suite:

 First of all, you need to create a project plan that covers the timeline, the scope, the cost, and the stakeholders (the people that will be involved in the implementation).
-Then you have to analyze, by benchmarking your current performance management processes against your ideal scenario and completing the gap analysis to see where you stand right now and where you want to be after you implement your HR system.
+Then you have to analyze, by benchmarking your current performance management processes against your ideal scenario and completing the gap analysis to see where you stand right now and where you want to be after implementation.

 Next, you need to design your process.
 Define the requirements, document the process, be clear about the deliverables, and create a common language between the different stakeholders that may come from different backgrounds.
-In order to be successful when implementing an HR system, you need to make sure that you have a mutual understanding between the different stakeholders that are involved in the implementation.
+In order to ensure a successful implementation, you need to make sure that you have a mutual understanding between the different stakeholders that are involved in the implementation.

-So you've chosen your HR software, and you're ready to implement - now we're going to kick off our six week implementation cycle.
-This is where the requirements that you documented in the analyze section become really important, because the more details that you've got down about exactly what processes you want to run, and exactly what outcomes you want to see from those processes, the easier it's going to be in terms of configuring your account to make this work for your people teams.
+You've chosen your HR software, and you're ready to start implementation - now we're going to kick off our six week implementation cycle.
+This is where the requirements that you documented in the analyze section become really important, because the more details that you've nailed down about exactly what processes you want to run, and what outcomes you want to see from those processes, the easier it's going to be to configure your account.

-The account configuration stage will generally cover the setup of your team structure, the processes that you want to run within your HR system, and the integrations that you might want to include within your account.
-Especially with cloud-based systems, integrations are so important because people teams are running about 11 different HR systems, and you need all of those systems to talk to one another.
-The more integrated your software can be, the better for your own project management.
+The account configuration stage will generally cover the setup of your team structure, the processes that you want to run within the platform, and the integrations that you might want to include within your account.
+Integrations are so important because People teams are running on average 11 different HR systems, and you need all of those systems to talk to one another.
+The more integrated your software can be, the better for your project management.

-Once your pilot team testing is done and you're all set up and ready to go, you will start to do a launch to your full company.
-The most important thing about launching a new system is communication; explaining why you've chosen the system, what it means for everybody who needs to use it.
+Once your pilot team testing is done and you're all set up and ready to go, you will launch to your full company.
+The most important thing about launching a new system is communication; explaining why you've chosen the system and what it means for everybody who needs to use it.
 You will then need to provide training and onboarding support.
-Often this will be supplied by your HR systems provider, whether that's a Support Centre with documentation to help you, or live training options, it's really important that you offer different types of training for your different user groups and they feel really supported when rolling up the new software.
+Often this will be supplied by your system provider, whether that's a Support Centre with documentation to help you, or live training options.
+It's really important that you offer different types of training for your different user groups so they feel really supported when rolling up the new software.

-After you've launched, you're going to go into your monitoring stage.
-So again, important to gather feedback from people and take on board their recommendations, or the areas of improvement that they want you to implement.
-You can then factor that into the adjustments of your processes, and make sure that you monitor usage that's in line with what you expect for your performance cycle.
+After you've launched, you will go into your monitoring stage.
+It's important to gather feedback and take on board their recommendations, or other areas of improvement that they want you to implement.
+You can then factor that into the adjustments of your processes, and make sure that you monitor usage.
+This should be in line with what you expect for your performance cycle.

 1. Process design: Create your processes and integrations using the key requirements and outcomes you documented in your project plan.